MatteoFe/FileList/README.md

 This is a simple Xamarin.Android control wich allow you to view and navigate directory.

 You can or not show hiddden files with the <i>ShowHiddenFiles</i> property.
 You can or not show a textview with current directory with the <i>ShowCurrentDir</i> property.
+If <i>ShowCurrentDir</i> is false you cannot navigate through directories

 <i>ItemClick</i> event shows if a item is clicked
 <i>DirChange</i> event shows if a dir is clicked